jamierocks/jamierocks.uk-old/source/_posts/Introducing-NeptunePowered.md

   - canary
 ---
 ## What is [NeptunePowered](http://www.neptunepowered.org/)?
-  At NeptunePowered, we pride ourselves around providing the best Minecraft can offer.
+  NeptunePowered is all about providing the best Minecraft can offer.
-  We accomplish this by taking the best of Minecraft today, and adapting it for tomorrow.
+  We accomplish this by taking the best of Minecraft today, and preparing it for tomorrow.
-  Currently we are working on the Neptune suite of software, described below.
+  Currently we are working on Neptune, described below.

 ## What do we do?
-  NeptunePowered maintains three pieces of software:
+  Neptune currently develops the following:

   - [NeptuneVanilla](https://github.com/NeptunePowered/NeptuneVanilla)
   - [NeptuneForge](https://github.com/NeptunePowered/NeptuneForge)